Study Space Science

 The Birkeland Centre’s primary objective is to try to understand the Earth’s relationship to space.
 To this end, BCSS has identified four areas of research:

-- Asymmetric Geospace: When and why are the auroras in the two hemispheres asymmetric?
+- Dynamics of the asymmetric geospace: When and why are the auroras in the two hemispheres asymmetric?

 - Particle Precipitation: What are the effects of particle precipitation on the atmospheric system?